 A CNA, or Certified Nursing Assistant, is a healthcare worker who focuses on patient care.
 You may see this position also called a nursing assistant, nurse aide, or patient care assistant.
 By working with nursing staff, a CNA can provide care to a wide variety of people, in locations such as hospitals, long-term care facilities, and nursing homes.
 Here’s what you need to know about writing a certified nursing assistant resume.

-What Is A CNA Resume?
+What Is a CNA Resume?

 A CNA is an individual who is qualified to help with patient care in many ways, including operating medical equipment and otherwise helping medical staff with patient care.
 A CNA job doesn’t require as much education as many other medical jobs, but you’re still dealing with very important elements of patient care, which means that your job search needs to highlight your medical skills.